Rob Ford: Illness and death

 On March 17, 2016, Ford's office announced he was in the hospital "with his family beside him" as chemotherapy treatment had not been successful, and Ford's health was being reviewed to determine if he could continue treatment.
 The Ford family thanked the many who had wished the former mayor well in recent weeks, but requested privacy.
 A Rob Ford "get-well-soon" website was set up by the Ford family to send positive messages to Ford while he received cancer treatment; it received over 5,000 messages from well-wishers in the first two weeks after its creation.

 On March 21, Ford's office confirmed that he had been placed into palliative care at Mount Sinai Hospital.
 Ford died the next day at the age of 46.
 Following his death, City Hall initiated an official period of mourning.
 Flags at municipal buildings were lowered to half-mast and a book of condolences was opened at City Hall.
 In Nathan Phillips Square, chalk was provided for the public to write messages on the pavement, mirroring the communal expression of grief after the death of Jack Layton, and the 3D Toronto sign was dimmed.
 Visitations were held at City Hall for two days, attended by the Ford family.
 On March 30, a public funeral service was held at St. James Cathedral, followed by a commemoration of Ford's life at the Toronto Congress Centre.
 Ford was interred at Riverside Cemetery in Etobicoke, the same resting place as his father.

-His brothers Doug and Randy took on stewardship of Rob's share of Deco Labels and Tags upon his death.
+Rob Ford's brothers Doug and Randy took on stewardship of Rob's share of Deco Labels and Tags upon his death.
+Renata survived her husband until her own death at age 55 in 2026.

 Legacy

+Originally started as a community barbecue in Ford's home backyard in Etobicoke, "Ford Fest" has since expanded as a political rally and event hosted by the Ford family.
+Following his passing, his brother Doug Ford and the Progressive Conservative Party of Ontario host yearly "Ford Fest" events in and outside of Etobicoke.

 Supported by the Ward 3 incumbent, Stephen Holyday, and the Ford family, in September 2017, then Toronto Mayor John Tory proposed renaming Centennial Park Stadium after Ford.
 The city council rejected the proposed renaming on October 4, 2017.
 In 2023, Councillor Paul Ainslie put forward another motion to change the name to "Rob Ford Stadium".
 This motion passed 17–6, including with the support of Toronto Mayor Olivia Chow.

 Ford's drug scandal was dramatized in the 2019 film Run This Town.
 Additionally, the 2025 documentary film Trainwreck: Mayor of Mayhem is about him and his drug scandal.